dawnl3ss/Nyx/README.md

 # Nhyx
-Nhyx is a key-logger hooking written in C during my free time.
+Nhyx is a key-logger hooking, using bytes memories, written in C during my free time.